-Even though the meat is often more expensive than other meat options it is highly prized and many ape populations are being depleted.
+Even though the meat is often more expensive than other meat options it is highly prized and many ape populations are becoming depleted.

 Visiting a destinations where it is possible to see a troop of gorillas is many travellers lifetime ambition.
 It is also probable a number of those same travellers have tried bushmeat and possibly even gorilla meat.

-Sharks are unlikely to be top of many people’s list of favourite animals but numerous species are now endangered.
-Wiping out sharks, an important link in the ocean food chain for a dish that requires the addition of chicken stock to actually give it some flavour is plain crazy!
+Sharks don’t top of many people’s list of favourite animals but many species are now endangered.
+Wiping out sharks, an important link in the ocean food chain for a dish that requires chicken stock to be added, to actually give it flavour is plain crazy!

-“a whole animal classification is in serious danger of disappearing”
+“a whole animal classification is in danger of disappearing”

-Many travellers myself included have tried frog’s legs.
+Many travellers, myself in ignorance included have tried frog’s legs.
 The United States now imports over twelve percent of the global trade in amphibians.
 Populations worldwide however are in crisis, many are crashing and amphibians, a whole animal classification is actually in danger of disappearing.

 Eating puffins will upset some because they are cute sea birds but more importantly some populations are also under threat.
 This is not entirely due to them being classified as food in certain destinations; climate change has a part to play too.
 A puffin’s usual prey is sand eels but due to warming of the seas causing them to move from traditional grounds which has taken them out of the reach of some colonies.